eyeri91/what-time-is-my-bus/README.md

 ### Suggestions

-ransforming this app into a Progressive Web App (PWA) offers several significant advantages such as
+Transforming this app into a Progressive Web App (PWA) offers several significant advantages such as

 - Offline support: PWAs can cache necessary resources and content, allowing users to access and use the app even without an active internet connection.